-An estimated 4 billion people in the world lack a physical address.
+An estimated billions of people in the world lack a physical address.
 Without one, residents lose access to important services like package deliveries, medical care, and disaster relief, as well as the ability to register to vote or obtain a driver’s license.
 Cities also have trouble planning new infrastructure, such as schools, water pipes, and electricity lines.
 (And this isn’t just in the developing world.)

 Recommended for You

 “As you move into a more global economy and more people order and get goods delivered at a distance, you need a more specific address than ‘the house with the red door across from the cathedral,’” says Merry Law, the president of a company that provides international addressing information.

 The team first trained a deep-learning algorithm to extract the road pixels from satellite images.
 Another algorithm connected the pixels together into a road network.
 The system analyzed the density and shape of the roads to segment the network into different communities, and the densest cluster was labeled as the city center.
 The regions around the city center were divided into north, south, east, and west quadrants, and streets were numbered and lettered according to their orientation and distance from the center.